sueswe/mailer-go/README.md

 # mailer-go

-A mailer tool for the CLI.
+An experimental mailer tool for the CLI written in go language.

 ## Usage

->  mailer -f sender -t recipient -s subject -b body/message -a attachments
+>  mailer -f sender -t recipient -s subject -b body/message [-a attachments]